Currently Documented Edition Signature and Seal Markings:

 Initial edition I publication of 85 was in November 1932 (or perhaps slightly later) in installment forty-three (of fifty).

-Because this design appeared so late in the series, it may not have been reprinted before the series completion in 1933, and only the initial print run of about 200 copies comprises edition I.
+Because this design appeared so late in the series, it may not have been reprinted before the series completion in 1933, and only the initial print run of about two hundred copies comprises edition I.

 The copy illustrated here is typical of the original condition of edition I.